OSCA-source/OSCA/README.md

+# If you're reading this...

-# You're probably at the wrong place!
+You're probably at the wrong place!

 If you're looking for the compiled book, go to https://osca.bioconductor.org.